-We seek to incorporate ESG considerations into our investment decision making.
-We rely on service providers to help us manage investments in accordance with these principles.
-There's a risk that relevant service providers don't perform their required duties effectively or for underlying investments to diverge from these principles (for example, because a company's direct or indirect exposures change).
+Our service providers help us manage investments in accordance with our ESG principles and expectations.
+There's a risk that relevant service providers don't perform their required duties effectively or for underlying investments to diverge from our expectations.
 If such a risk was to materialise, adherence to our principles may be compromised and this may mean a fund asset must be sold.
-This could negatively impact performance for your selected investment option/s.